 A digital revolution is occurring, and it is impacting all aspects of society and our personal lives.
-Metaphors of current computer systems are from the industrial era: word processors mimic typewriters; spreadsheets mimic ledger sheets; computer-Aided-Design (CAD) mimics drawing boards; databases mimic storage silos; and digital retrieval mimics alphabetical card catalogs.
+Metaphors of current computer systems are still from the industrial era: word processors mimic typewriters; spreadsheets mimic ledger sheets; Computer-Aided-Design (CAD) mimics drawing boards; databases mimic storage silos; and digital-retrieval mimics alphabetical card catalogs.

 Immense amounts of new multidimensional digital data, information, knowledge, and wisdom are available.
-Society needs new multidimensional enterprise classification approaches to finding relevant digital information in context efficiently, and integrating this digital knowledge into wisdom-based virtual reality planning and computer-in-hand augmented reality implementations.
+Society needs new multi-dimensional enterprise-wide classification approaches to finding relevant digital information in context efficiently.
+Finding the data will enable easier and better integration of this digital knowledge into wisdom-based virtual reality planning and computer-in-hand augmented reality implementations.

 Like using lightning strike databases to explore for new natural resources.
-The block-chain hashtag master-key approaches described in this white paper are logical first steps on this journey through a new environment, with an unfamiliar ecology, and untested digital ecosystems.
-Building the new onion starts with efficient integration of data.
+The block-chain hashtag master-key approaches described in this white paper are logical first steps on this journey through an unfamiliar environment.
+A digital environment with an unfamiliar ecology, and untested ecosystems.
+Building the new digital onion starts with efficient integration of data.